artemdudkin/json-q/README.md

 - **"a"**   means: get all fields named "a" from all nested level of given object
 - **".a"**  means: get all fields named "a" from first level of given object
-- **"a.b"** means: get field b, that is direct descendant of field a, that can be at any level of given object
+- **"a.b"** means: get field "b", that is direct descendant of field "a", that can be at any level of given object
-- **"a b"** means: get field b, that is nested field of field a, that can be at any level of given object
+- **"a b"** means: get field "b", that is nested field of field "a", that can be at any level of given object

 And you can add filter of any depth at any level like this: **"a.b[x.y=23] c"**